k5cents/fantasy-board/README.md

-Forked from [metro-sign](https://github.com/metro-sign/dc-metro) to allow multiple stations and implement a "walking distance" modifier to ignore trains you cannot get to in time.
-Uses CircuitPython 8 and corresponding libraries.

-Includes fixes and features from:
-- Scott Garcia (scottiegarcia) (help with Metrohero API (RIP), tidying, and implementing shut off hours for the board)
-- ScottKekoaShay (Auto swapping between train platforms, if desired)

-Original documentation below, I'm too lazy to add a new .gif:

-# Washington DC Metro Train Sign
+> [!NOTE]
+> Forked from [metro-sign](https://github.com/erikrrodriguez/dc-metro), which was forked from [metro-sign](https://github.com/metro-sign/dc-metro).
+In the process of making the sign display ESPN fantasy football data instead of WMATA data.

+# Fantasy Football Scoreboard
-This project contains the source code to create your own Washington DC Metro sign.
+This project contains the source code to create your own ESPN fantasy football scoreboard.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal](https://www.adafruit.com/product/4745) and is optimized for 64x32 RGB LED matrices.

 ![Board Showing Train Arriving](img/board.gif)